It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 That's terrible.

-They have rated it and rated it just like they've they've rated the future in all kinds of states uh to pay for current salaries spending, whatever it is the politicians want to spend to secure their power and and so forth.
+They have raided it and raided it just like they've raided the future in all kinds of states to pay for current salaries, spending, whatever it is the politicians want to spend to secure their power and so forth.

-Uh this was the deal when you were made when you accepted the job as a cop.
+This was the deal when you were made, when you accepted the job as a cop.

-This was the Did you know you were gonna get two million dollars when you retired?
+Did you know you were going to get $2 million when you retired?

 When I hired on, I couldn't spell PERS.

-The politicians coming up for this next election are are looking at that big nest egg there.
+The politicians coming up for this next election are looking at that big nest egg there.

-Yeah, and I'll tell you what they're gonna do.
+Yeah, and I'll tell you what they're going to do.

-I want you to be prepared for how they're gonna go after your money.
+I want you to be prepared for how they're going to go after your money.

-They're gonna say, it's just not fair that uh police officer Kevin here gets two million dollars when he retires when so many people can't even afford the dime slot at the Bellagio.
+They're going to say, it's just not fair that police officer Kevin here gets $2 million when he retires when so many people can't even afford the dime slot at the Bellagio.

 The dime slot of Planet Hollywood, whatever.

-You're that's the way they're gonna come after your money.
+That's the way they're going to come after your money.

 All right.